 Some negotiations can take a long time to complete, occasionally involving renegotiation and counteroffers.
-Rather than seeking a quick conclusion, negotiators often practice patience to properly assess a situation and reach the best conclusion for their clients.
+Rather than seeking a quick conclusion, negotiators often practice patience to properly assess a situation and reach the best decision for their clients.

+Negotiation requires planning to help you determine what you want and how the terms will be fulfilled.
+You should consider the best possible outcome, your least acceptable offer and what you will do if an agreement isn’t reached.
+Preparing, planning and thinking ahead is crucial to a successful negotiation.
 The best negotiators enter a discussion with at least one backup plan, but often more.
 Consider all possible outcomes, and be prepared for each of these scenarios.
-For negotiators, this is known as the “best alternative to a negotiated agreement” (BATNA).
+This is the “best alternative to a negotiated agreement” (BATNA) for negotiators.

 Integrity, or having strong ethical and moral principles, is an essential skill for negotiations.
 Being thoughtful, respectful and honest allows the other side to trust what you say.
 As a negotiator, you should be able to follow through on commitments.
 To demonstrate trustworthiness, avoid over-promising.